 Unintended car movement can cause injury to passengers, so additional safety requirements have been stated by the new standards.
-This includes the extension of the ascending car overspeed and a prevention measure to prevent the car from moving from the landing.
+This includes the extension of the ascending car over speed and a prevention measure to prevent the car from moving from the landing.

 The doors of the lift must not close when they are obstructed, so photoelectric sensors with increased sensitivity are to be installed by lift car entrances.

-There must also be a locking mechanism which will prevent doors from being opened from the inside.
+There must also be a locking mechanism that will prevent doors from being opened from the inside.
 They must lock when outside of the unlocking zone as well to prevent passengers from falling into the lift shaft.

 In order to prevent injury to passengers in the case of a self-rescue, there must be a car door opening restrictor and passengers must be unable to open the car door from the inside when the lift is outside of the unlocking zone.

 To ensure the safety of passengers and service personnel in the case of an evacuation, the roof safety hatch must have the dimensions of 0.4 m x 0.5 m and the toe guard must withstand 300 N without permanent deformation of a minimum of 1 mm and elastic deformation of a minimum of 35 mm.

 Lighting within the car has an increased minimum lux of 100 from 50.
 In the case of emergency lighting, it must have 5 lux for one hour and be placed at 1 m height in the center of the car near the emergency push buttons.

 There are now stricter requirements for the fire resistance of materials used in lifts.

 Wall classifications: C, s2, d1.